changeofpace/VivienneVMM/README.md

 Ept breakpoints are effectively hardware breakpoints with the following differences:

 * Each processor can have an unlimited number of active ept breakpoints.
-* Only execution and data breakpoints are supported.
+* Only execution and data (read / write) breakpoints are supported.
 * Data breakpoint events are processed as **faults** instead of **traps**. i.e., When a data ept breakpoint condition is triggered the VMM logs the event before the read or write occurs in the guest.
-* Ept breakpoints cannot be detected by user mode processes in the guest OS.
-(See 'Limitations')
+* Ept breakpoints cannot be detected by user mode processes in the guest.
+(See 'Warnings and Limitations')

 Each ept breakpoint has a corresponding ept breakpoint log.